-Recommended class size: Up to 25 students.
 Recommended grade levels: 4th grade and up.

 Cave Art: Students use charred wood and water to make a simple, safe paint.
 Students then use the Bernoulli principle to blow their paint onto paper with straws.
 Students use their hands or stencils to make art the way that prehistoric people did.